pooya-mohammadi/intro_to_git/create_git_project.md

 Everything is back to the way we left.
 It's amazing!

 ## How to add our project to a remote server[GitHub]
+### Why do we need a remote server
+1. To make sure our projects don't get lost due to computer crashes.
+2. We can share it with others
+3. We can do teamwork
+4. We can get help from others
+5. and so on...
+### How to set one
 First, create an account on GitHub.
 Then Log in to your page.</br>
 ![img.png](images/create_git_project/github_new.png)
 Click on the new button to create a new project.</br>